 "Deep Listening is my life practice," Oliveros explained, simply.
-Oliveros founded Deep Listening Institute, now the Center For Deep Listening at Rensselaer Polytechnic University in Troy, NY.
+Oliveros founded Deep Listening Institute, formerly Pauline Oliveros Foundation, now the Center For Deep Listening at Rensselaer, Troy, NY.
 Her creative work is currently disseminated through The Pauline Oliveros Trust and the Ministry of Maåt, Inc at PoP+MoM Publications.
-Browse Pauline Oliveros' website for more information.